MaciejPlochocki/Cats-Dogs-Classification/README.md

 ## Project Overview

-This repository contains the code and documentation for an image classification project completed during my internship at **[Company Name]** in 2024.
+This repository contains the code and documentation for an image classification project completed during my internship in 2024.
 The project focuses on classifying images into two categories: cats and dogs.
 The goal is to build a deep learning model that can accurately classify images into these categories.

 ## Tech Stack